Tryphina Mboxela Jokweni: Timeline

 Mboxela took part in the historic 1956 Women's March to the Union Buildings against pass laws.
 Participation in this march was one of the factors that influenced her in subsequently joining Umkhonto we Sizwe in 1962 under the command of Billy Nair.
 She served in the MK alongside cadres such as Curnick Ndlovu.
 Joining the MK made her the target of the apartheid security police.
 Consequently, she fled temporarily to Transkei to avoid arrest but on her return to KwaZulu-Natal (KZN) she was captured by the apartheid police in 1966 and spent the next six months in prison.

 She probably moved to Umlazi Township in 1967 following the demolition of Umkhumbane informal settlement by the apartheid government.
 Mboxela used her house at Umlazi Township as a safehouse for MK cadres who were operating in Durban and others areas of the country.

 In 1983, Mboxela together with Victoria Mxenge formed a Women's League which was affiliated to the United Democratic Front (UDF).
 The league was chaired by Nozizwe Madlala-Routledge.

 In April 1993 she was one of the VIP members at the funeral of Chris Hani, the former commander of MK, and former secretary general of the South African Communist Party (SACP).

 In January 1993 a black police officer by the name of Siphiwe Mvuyane that was notorious for killing ANC activists allegedly came to Mboxela's house looking for her but she was not around.
 On learning about Siphiwe Mvuyane's visit, Mboxela fled Umlazi Township and proceeded to Clermont Township which was to be her hideout from Siphiwe Mvuyane.
 Mboxela returned to her house after Siphiwe Mvuyane had died in May 1993.

+She left behind grandchildren, names are Sothingo Jokweni, Khanyisani Jokweni, Nokuthula Jokweni, and many more.